Why Mission is the Next Key Suburban Market - Fifth Avenue REM mediaiqdigital tracking pixel

 Why Mission is the Next Key Suburban Market

-In April, the composite benchmark price for all residential properties in Metro Vancouver was $1,374,500.
-As prices climb, the entry-level buyer is being priced out of the local residential market, making mountainside communities like Mission more appealing to those interested in getting on the property ladder.
-The appeal is equally as strong for families eager to upsize to more spacious homes that meet their needs.
+In April, the benchmark price for all residential properties in Metro Vancouver reached $1,374,500.
+As prices rise, entry-level buyers are priced out of the local market, making places like Mission more appealing.
+Families looking for more spacious homes also find Mission attractive.

-Meanwhile, Fifth Avenue Real Estate Marketing is overseeing four upcoming projects, marking the company’s swift growth in the Mission market.
-Westminster Plateau is among these offerings, a collection of 36 townhomes and 54 condominiums in a multifamily community 90 years in the making.
+Fifth Avenue Real Estate Marketing is overseeing four upcoming projects in Mission, including Westminster Plateau, which will offer 36 townhomes and 54 condominiums in a multifamily community.

 By: Michelle Des Rosiers, Senior Vice President of Fifth Avenue Real Estate Marketing